DionWu/amtsimplified/content/iso-exercise-planner.md

 ------------------

-Calculate how much ISOs you can exercise without having to pay the AMT
+Calculate how many ISOs you can exercise without having to pay the AMT
 ----

 **Instructions:** Fill in the below information with either real numbers (if you know them) or estimates of how much each line item will be for the given year.